spiral/docs/security/authentication.md

 ```

 ### Database Token Storage
-Framework is able to store token in database via Cycle ORM.
+The framework can store the token in the database via Cycle ORM.
 Activate `Spiral\Bootloader\Auth\TokenStorage\CycleTokensBootloader` for this purpose:

 ```php
 [